jaked/cufp-metaprogramming-tutorial/solutions/ocaml/json_quot/index.markdown

 ## Tasks

-  1. In `Jq_ast`, the `meta_t` functions are stubbed out; implement them.
+  1. In `Jq_ast`, the `meta_t` function is stubbed out; implement it.
 For the base types you'll need to convert OCaml base types to lifted versions; see the AST and quotation documentation for convenient antiquotation tags.
 See the antiquotations section above for the treatment of `Jq_Ant`.